 3) Glass Xylophone

-Xylophones are always fun to make, and this one of two xylophones you’ll see on our list.
-The other one is made of wrenches, which you’ll see on #14 below.
+Xylophones are always fun to make, and this is one of two xylophones you’ll see on our list.
+The other one is made of wrenches, which you’ll see in #14.
 The glass xylophone has a beautiful ring to it.
 As an added bonus – you can drink from it if you’re thirsty!